 A roughly 200-strong collection of sex workers and activists came out to Parliament Square on Wednesday to make their case, with banners such as "Decriminalise sex work, for safety's sake."

-The Labour MP Sarah Champion iused the report to call for internet censorship along the lines of the US FOSTA internet censorship.
-By making internet platforms liable to penalties for content posted by their users, they end up censoring and
+MP Sarah Champion iused the report to call for internet censorship along the lines of the US FOSTA internet censorship.
+By making internet platforms liable to penalties for content posted by their users, they end up censoring and blocking large swathes